12801. Default Proceedings

 (A) Notify all parties that the claim against the defaulting respondent will proceed under this rule; and

-(B) Appoint a single arbitrator in accordance with the Neutral List Selection System to consider the statement of claim and other documents presented by the claimant.
+(B) Appoint a single arbitrator in accordance with the list selection algorithm to consider the statement of claim and other documents presented by the claimant.

 No hearing shall be held.
 The arbitrator may request additional information from the claimant before rendering an award.